-

 How Trump’s Policies Immediately Affected Real Estate & Mortgages

-GCA FORUMS NEWS UPDATE for Thursday January 23rd 2025 on the Daily Mortgage, Housing, and Real Estate News for our viewers and members of our online community: Great Content Authority Forums Mortgage and Housing News: Daily National Comprehensive Overview of Mortgage and Real Estate News with special emphasis on business news, interest rates, forecast of mortgage rates, housing forecasts, new construction data, how builders forecast housing market, states with mass exodus of residents and businesses, consumer confidence, auto market and auto financing, auto repossession rates, consumer price index, employment numbers and job forecast, national economy, bankruptcy, foreclosure, and investment news.
+GCA FORUMS NEWS UPDATE for Thursday January 23rd 2025 on the Daily Mortgage, Housing, and Real Estate News for our viewers and members of our online community: Great Community Authority Forums Mortgage and Housing News: Daily National Comprehensive Overview of Mortgage and Real Estate News with special emphasis on business news, interest rates, forecast of mortgage rates, housing forecasts, new construction data, how builders forecast housing market, states with mass exodus of residents and businesses, consumer confidence, auto market and auto financing, auto repossession rates, consumer price index, employment numbers and job forecast, national economy, bankruptcy, foreclosure, and investment news.
 Seems Donald Trump is acting fast with pardons, executive orders, turning Tik-Tok back on, and suspending top secret clearances for those who betrayed the U.S. Constitution.
 What benefit has President Trump done to the Real Estate and Mortgage sector?
 Will Trump do something with promoting housing market and lowering mortgage rates?
 Viewers and members of GCA FORUMS NEWS are welcomed to view and participate on GCA FORUMS NEWS National Daily News Summary and participate asking questions and volunteer news information that may interest viewers for Thursday January 23rd, 2025.

 Mortgage, Housing, and Real Estate News for Thursday, January 23, 2025